Cozary/Nameless-Trinkets/docs/trinkets/creeper_sense.md

 ## Configuration:
 - **Is Enable**: Determines whether the trinket's effect is active or not.
 - **Explosion Level**: The strength of the explosion.
+- **Cooldown In Ticks**: The amount of time, in ticks, that the trinket is on cooldown after use.

 ## Notes:
 - The explosion only triggers while the player is crouching and has **a block of air above them**, and after it happens, the player's crouch state will be reset (i.e., the player will no longer be crouching).